petrstehlik/fx_converter/README.md

 # FX Converter

-You are given a very easy task from a product manager: "Build me a currency converter."
+You are given a very brief description of a task from a product manager: "Build me a currency converter."

-In front of you lies a simple skeleton app which you can and should use to build such an amazing service.
+In front of you lies a skeleton app which you can and should use to build such an amazing service.

 ## What Is Expected